Durable power of attorney

 A statutory durable power of attorney is a durable power of attorney made using the form adopted by the Texas Legislature.

 Medical power of attorney

 A medical power of attorney is a power of attorney that names an agent who has the power to make certain medical decisions for the principal.
 A medical power of attorney may be accompanied by a directive to physicians or an out of hospital do not resuscitate (“DNR”) order.
 We do not discuss these documents in this Guide.
-If you want more information about them, contact the Texas Department of Aging and Disability Services or click on "Where to Go for Help" in the "Related Resources" section, found in the left sidebar of this toolkit.
+If you want more information about them, contact your local Area Agency on Aging through the Texas Health and Human Services Commission or click on "Where to Go for Help" in the "Related Resources" section, found in the left sidebar of this toolkit.

 The principal is the person who makes the power of attorney.

 An agent or attorney-in-fact is a person who is named in the power of attorney by the principal to act on his or her behalf.
 That person is a fiduciary under Texas law.